-Proposals shall safeguard all public rights of way including footpaths, bridleways, byways, green lanes and unclassified county roads.
+Development proposals shall safeguard all public rights identified on the Definitive Rights of Way Map including footpaths, bridleways, and byways, and where possible, informal routes on green lanes, unclassified county roads, and local paths.

-Proposals will not be permitted which:
+Development proposals will not be supported which:

-- i. adversely affect any existing public right of way, and the public's enjoyment of it; or - ii. detract from the character of any existing right of way, including the urbanisation of it; or - iii. do not accord with the need to improve and provide access to the countryside for the disabled.
+- i. adversely affect any existing public right of way or informal route, and the public's enjoyment of it; or - ii. detract from the character of any existing right of way or informal route, including the urbanisation of it; or - iii. do not accord with the need to improve and provide access to the countryside for the disabled.

-Only in exceptional circumstances will proposals that would result in the diversion of the route of an existing right of way be acceptable.
+Development proposals that would result in the diversion of the route of an existing right of way will only be supported in exceptional circumstances.